Shoulder InstabilityEn Español (Spanish Version)

 von der Heyde RL.
 Occupational therapy interventions for shoulder conditions: a systematic review.

-Wolf JM, Cameron KL, Owens BD.
-Impact of joint laxity and hypermobility on the musculoskeletal system.
+Wolf JM, Cameron KL, et al. Impact of joint laxity and hypermobility on the musculoskeletal system.

 Last Reviewed October 2012